djstrikanova/effect_scanner/README.md

 For testing, I use the program DB Browser for SQLite.
 Knex allows us to change databases later if we want, but I find SQLlite easiest to test with. https://sqlitebrowser.org/

+The logic of the scan is simple, an array of all batches is stored in SQLite DB.
+If on a new scan the new batch array is larger than the one in the database, that means there was a new batch added.
+So select all the unique batches in the new batch array and send a message.

 # ENV Variables

 So far, only ones I set are